ofbennett/GameOfLife/README.md

 By Oscar Bennett

 This project is a C++ implementation of Conway's Game of Life.
 This is a program that simulates a world which produces interesting animations dependant on the initial conditions and world rules you choose.
+Here is an example of one of the simulations created using a random initialisation in a small square 'world':

 <p align="center"><img src="example_results/GoL_video.mov"></p>